onap/policy-parent/docs/architecture/architecture.rst

 can receive a trigger from the analytics system when the maximum downtime is breached, and that can either request more resources, report an issue to a trouble ticketing system, and can log a breach.

-VPN Policies are created by specifying values for the properties, triggers, and targets specifed in VPN Policy Type.
+VPN Policies are created by specifying values for the properties, triggers, and targets specified in VPN Policy Type.

 In the case of the bank network, the *maximumDowntime* threshold is specified as 5 minutes downtime per year and the *mitigationStrategy* is defined as *allocateMoreResources*, and the target is specified as being the bank's VPN service